The view from here

 I stuck to the safe places, exercised caution, and always had a backup plan just in case.
 My personal experience was excellent - the Colombians I interacted with were extremely warm and friendly, eager to share their culture, and super patient with me and my terrible Spanish.
 I absolutely loved it for the six weeks I was there, and it was worth every effort that travel entails - including the higher alert mentality.

-I only got told off once and it was by a woman - possibly for taking too long at a service desk because of my terrible Spanish.
+I got told off once and it was by a woman - possibly for taking too long at a service desk because of my terrible Spanish.
 But I’ll never know… because of my terrible Spanish.

 Since safety is likely the number one issue on your mind, let’s address this first.